Quick-Reference Checklist

 Key Takeaways

-- A church typically owns copyright in works created by staff during employment.
+- A church typically owns copyright in works created by pastors and staff during their employment.

 - Transferring copyright to the creator must be carefully considered, preferably with legal counsel.